spacechop/spacechop/README.md

 At [spacechop.com](https://spacechop.com), you can get for the hosted solution of SpaceChop which includes CDN, storage, caching, database, statistics and analytics for your service.

+To get started with SpaceChop, [go to our documentation website](https://spacechop.gitbook.io/spacechop/).

 ## Installation

 To install SpaceChop you need two files: